perak/kitchen-site/files/getting_started.md

 You can download the binary release <a href="/install/install_win.zip" _target="blank">here</a>.
 Extract it somewhere and make sure `meteor-kitchen.exe` is in your system PATH.
 See included `windows.txt` for more details.

 **Note**
-- Filenames are case sensitive under windows too.
+- Filenames are treated case sensitive.
 - meteor-kitchen uses "curl" to download files.
 You can find curl for windows <a href="http://www.confusedbycode.com/curl/#downloads" target="_blank">here</a>.

-Current version is 0.9.44
+Current version is 0.9.48
 =========================

 Click <a href="{{pathFor 'version_history'}}">here</a> to see the version history.